6lo/charter/README.md

 Focus
 -----

-6Lo focuses on INT area work that is needed for constrained node networks.
+6Lo focuses on INT area work that is needed for constrained node networks, as defined in section 2.1. and 2.2. of draft-ietf-lwig-terminology.
 Specifically, it is working on

-- adaptation layer specifications for link layer technologies of interest in constrained node networks;
+- IPv6-over-foo using 6lowpan (RFC4944) specifications for link layer technologies of
+   interest in constrained node networks;
 - related MIBs;
 - common infrastructure specification such as header compression